brson/brson.github.com/_posts/2017-07-10-how-rust-is-tested.md

 Valgrind was a crucial tool in Rust's original development, back when Rust barely worked.
 There were several years where the entire test suite was required to be valgrind-clean, and it's hard to imagine bringing up Rust without it.
-At some point though LLVM began doing a valid optimization that valgrind was unable to recognize as valid, and that made its application useless for us, or at least too difficult to maintain.
+At some point though [LLVM began doing a valid optimization][vgopt] that valgrind was unable to recognize as valid, and that made its application useless for us, or at least too difficult to maintain.
 By that point Rust was mature and memory safe, so valgrind testing was disabled, and eventually it bitrotted and was removed from